M&A: Maximize Your Pest Management Firm’s Potential

-Over the past 10 to 15 years, U.S. pest management professionals (PMPs) have seen their industry undergo a dramatic transformation, fueled by rapid growth and recognition by the “smart money” people on Wall Street that a recurring revenue model provides an ample return on investment (ROI) in a low-risk and stable industry.
+Over the past 10 to 15 years, U.S. pest management professionals (PMPs) have seen their industry undergoes a dramatic transformation, fueled by rapid growth and recognition by the “smart money” people on Wall Street that a recurring revenue model provides an ample return on investment (ROI) in a low-risk and stable industry.
 What used to be a $5.6 billion industry in 2002 is now approximately $14 billion with solid growth projected by market analysts for the decade to come.
 Concerns over pest-related diseases, increased government regulations and a stronger focus on environmentally friendly pesticides and safer service techniques also have helped spur the growth in this space.

 Over the years, the mix of players in the pest management industry has shifted from a small group of nationals, smaller regional competitors, a “big-box” retailer and thousands of local independents to a handful of multi-billion-dollar national and international brands.
 They’re leaving behind a shrinking pool of mid-sized regional companies and local mom-and-pop firms.
 In addition, private equity firms have been making investments in the industry using affluent investors’ capital, where the diversification into portfolio companies having above-average investment returns outpaces available alternatives for greater overall investment returns.